TraiLynne/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+    This week we learned about Middleware and Routing.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+    Middleware is the main feature of Express.
+It is most of the code we as developers write in Express including our routes.
+Middleware can be thought of like an assembly line.
+It takes in the request and response objects then passes them along through an array of functions.
+It can change the request and response objects but it does not have to.
+Common middleware includes logging and authentication middleware.
+There are three types of middleware.
+There is the built-in middleware that comes prepacked with Express but not necessarily used out the box.
+These usually require minor tweaks to get up and running.
+There is also third-party middleware found in NPM modules.
+These have to be installed using yarn or npm then imported using require().
+There is usually already code written for what developers try to do in an application.
+The last kind is the custom middleware.
+For those times that there just isn't the right third-party or built-in middleware, you can always just build it.
+I mean we are developers.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+    Resources are the things that the application actually cares about.
+They are kind of like the nouns of the application.
+Pieces of data passed around from servers and clients such as users or products or orders.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+    AN API returns status codes (usually 200) to the clients to let them know a request was successful.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+    I believe this is talking about how we can create subfolders for the different routes.
+Like creating a users directory to hold userRoutes and pets folder to hold petRoutes.
+We can have one main router that organizes all those sub-routers.
+Or we can have a React App that serves up our API and the SPA.

 ## Project Setup